 - Elastic Load Balancing to automatically distribute connections to the active IBM MQ server.

-- An IAM instance role with fine-grained permissions for access to AWS services necessary for the deployment process.
+- An AWS Identity and Access Management (IAM) instance role with resource-level permissions for access to AWS services necessary for the deployment process.

 - Appropriate security groups for each instance or function to restrict access to only necessary protocols and ports.
-For example, access to HTTP server ports on Amazon EC2 servers is limited to Elastic Load Balancing.
+For example, access to HTTP server ports on Amazon Elastic Compute Cloud (Amazon EC2) servers is limited to Elastic Load Balancing.

 * The template that deploys the Quick Start into an existing VPC skips the tasks marked by asterisks and prompts you for your existing VPC configuration.

 To deploy IBM MQ, follow the instructions in the deployment guide.
 The deployment process takes about 30 minutes and includes these steps:

 - If you don't already have an AWS account, sign up at https://aws.amazon.com.

 - Sign up for an IBM MQ program license, and save your license key file in an S3 bucket.
 (If you don't have a program license, the Quick Start will automatically sign you up for a 90-day trial period license.
 See the Cost and licenses tab.)

 - Launch the Quick Start.
 You can choose from two options:

 - Connect to IBM MQ through a web console to verify the deployment.

 - Connect to the IBM MQ server instance through the bastion host instance in your VPC.